Arms Warrior DPS Mythic+ Tips — Midnight Pre-Patch (12.0)

 Stuns, "Stops" and Slows

 Intimidating Shout Icon Intimidating Shout is another AoE stop, fearing targets instead of stunning them.
-This has several limitations, causing targets to run away and potentially call allies, as well as some targets being immune to the condition outright.
-It is also limited to five targets, so there are times when it may not necessarily stop all of the enemies you want it to.
+This has several limitations, causing targets to run away and potentially call allies, some targets being immune to the condition outright, and competing with Piercing Howl.
 Because of this, the talent is not always taken in Mythic+ builds, but can be added as desired.

-Piercing Howl Icon Piercing Howl and Crackling Thunder Icon Crackling Thunder can both be used as AoE slows, though this is not something that is regularly needed in most content.
+Piercing Howl Icon Piercing Howl can be used as AoE slows, though this is not something that is regularly needed in most content.
 Hamstring Icon Hamstring is the non-talented, single-target alternative, which is typically enough to cover any slowing needs.
+New in Midnight, Piercing Howl also provides a minor speed buff to allies, which is not particularly important for countering mechanics, but can speed up downtime between pulls.

 Other Utility